-National Air Pollution Surveillance (NAPS) ambient air monitoring stations were reviewed and selected based on their proximity to the study area and the fact that they are located in an area that has minimal to no influence from an existing rail corridor.
+By definition, background concentrations include sources that affect air quality in the study area, and generally do not include emissions from the Project itself.
+Thus, the MECP and National Air Pollution Surveillance (NAPS) ambient air monitoring stations were reviewed and selected based on their proximity to the study area and the fact that they are located in an area that has minimal to no influence from an existing rail corridor.
 This avoids double counting the ambient background levels of the COCs when processed with the dispersion modelling results.
 However, even though the background air quality stations selected were not necessarily close to an existing rail corridor, it is important to note that the background levels used include and double count some of the traffic modelled.

 A total of five MECP and NAPS ambient air monitoring stations were identified as shown in Table 2-3 and Figure 2-2.
 However, not all contaminant concentrations are available at every station, which is the reason five stations were selected to characterize background concentrations.
-One MECP station was selected to represent respirable particulate matter (PM{2.5}), Nitrogen Dioxide (NO2) and Ozone (O3).
-The Toronto Downtown ambient air monitoring station was chosen because it is the closest station to the study area.
+One MECP station was selected to represent respirable particulate matter (PM2.5), Nitrogen Dioxide (NO2) and Ozone (O3).
+The Toronto Downtown ambient air monitoring station was chosen because it is close to the study area.
 As Carbon Monoxide (CO) was not measured at this particular MECP station, another MECP station, the Toronto West ambient air monitoring station, was also used to evaluate the background concentration of that specific COC.
 Furthermore, both of the station locations are qualified as an urban area, which is representative of the Project's surroundings.
-Toronto Downtown and Toronto West stations were thus selected to represent the background PM{2.5}, NO2 as well as O3 and CO concentrations, respectively.
+Toronto Downtown and Toronto West stations were thus selected to represent the background PM2.5, NO2, as well as O3 and CO concentrations, respectively.